Offers of Admission

 Late January to February (First Round)

 Top 6 completed 4U/M (or equivalent courses), including subject requirements.
-Where six 4U/M courses are not available, completed 3U/M courses, including subject requirements, will be used.
+If 6 completed 4U/M courses are not available, completed 3U/M courses, including subject requirements, will be used.

 Early March to Mid-April (Second Round)

-Semestered Schools: Top 6 completed 4U/M (or equivalent courses), including subject requirements.
-Where six 4U/M courses are not available completed 3U/M courses, including subject requirements, will be used.
+Top 6 completed 4U/M (or equivalent) courses, including subject requirements.
+Where not available, a combination of the top 6 completed or in progress 4U/M and completed 3U/M courses, including subject requirements, will be used.

 Late April to Mid-May (Final Round)